 Looking for a great opportunity to help others, use your writing skills, and build your résumé?
 Consider working at the MiraCosta Writing Center!
-Applications are due April 15 for 2013 – 2014 positions.
-If you're interested in applying to be a writing consultant, please complete the Writing Consultant Application and attach a writing sample of at least three pages of your academic work and a completed Recommendation Form.
+Applications for employment during the 2020-2021 academic year are due May 11, 2020!

 - WC Application for Current MiraCosta Students (PDF)

 - Reflection for writing sample (DOC)

 Frequently Asked Questions

 Here are our most common questions applicants have about working for us:

 - Why work for the MiraCosta Writing Center?

 - Are there opportunities for career or personal growth?

 - Who is eligible to work at the Writing Center?